hypo69/hypo/pytest/gemini - set 1/en/translators/product_translator.md

 - Adjust the `example_record` fixture to contain representative data for your `record` objects.
 - Replace `src/translators/product_translator.py` with your actual code.

-This improved example demonstrates how to write comprehensive, isolated, and robust tests for your Python code using `pytest` and mocking.
+This improved example demonStartes how to write comprehensive, isolated, and robust tests for your Python code using `pytest` and mocking.
 Remember to tailor the tests to your specific application's requirements.
 You'll likely need many more tests to thoroughly cover all possible scenarios.
 Focus on the critical parts and edge cases first.